KFYV

-KFYV (105.5 FM, "Live 105-5") is a commercial radio station that is licensed to Ojai, California, and serves the Oxnard–Ventura radio market.
-The station is owned by Gold Coast Broadcasting and airs a top 40 (CHR) format.
-The KFYV studio is located in Ventura and the transmitter is situated among several other radio and television towers off Red Mountain Fire Road in Ventura.
+KFYV (105.5 FM, "Live 105-5") is a commercial radio station licensed to Ojai, California, United States, and serves the Oxnard–Ventura market.
+Owned by Gold Coast Broadcasting, it airs a contemporary hit radio format with studios in Ventura and transmitter sited off Red Mountain Fire Road in Ventura.
 KFYV uses two booster stations to strengthen its signal: KFYV-FM1 in Oak View and KFYV-FM2 in Ventura, both on the 105.5 FM frequency.

 History

 KOVA

 The station first signed on January 4, 1972, as KOVA.
 It was owned by Fred Hall and played a variety of big band, adult standards, and classical music, together forming a radio format described as "Good Music".
 The station also aired reruns of old radio shows such as Jack Benny, The Lone Ranger, and The Shadow.
 In March 1979, Hall sold KOVA to Frank Spencer for $375,000.

 KMYX – "K-Mix 106"

 New station general manager and longtime Ventura County broadcaster Michael R. Thomas enacted sweeping changes.
 Initially, Thomas switched KOVA to an easy listening format after KACY-FM (104.7 FM) dropped it in favor of top 40 as KCAQ (Q105).
 That format was short-lived, however, as he flipped the station to an urban contemporary format branded "K-Mix 106" on January 24, 1984, adopting new call letters KMYX.
 K-Mix was programmed by Howard Thomas (known on-air as "H.T."), son of the station's GM.
 The elder Thomas purchased the station from Spencer in 1986.
 In the Arbitron Spring 1987 ratings report, KMYX landed in a three-way tie for first place in the Oxnard-Ventura market with KCAQ and regional Mexican outlet KOXR overall, beating Q105 among adults 18–34.

 As the 1980s drew to a close, so did the K-Mix 106 era.
 Howard Thomas died in an automobile accident in Los Angeles in August 1988.
 Michael Thomas changed KMYX's format to country music in March 1989 with local radio veteran Bob Stevens as program director and additional veterans K.M.
 "The Rebel" Richards and Steve Carr as the drive-time hour air talent.
 The country format only lasted several months.